 The Willenken team had previously helped the client settle a patent infringement suit involving automated interactive telephone systems.
 The vendor who sold the client its accused call system refused to honor its contractual obligation to defend and indemnify the client.

 Led by Eileen Ahern and Jason Wilson, the Willenken team aggressively and methodically pursued the indemnity action against the vendor.
 Jason and Eileen filed a motion for partial summary judgment on the issue of breach of the contractual duty to indemnify.
-The court granted the motion, agreeing with the Willenken Firm that the scope of duty was broad enough to cover even claims or liabilities arising from the client’s active or passive negligence.
+The court granted the motion, agreeing with Willenken that the scope of duty was broad enough to cover even claims or liabilities arising from the client’s active or passive negligence.